m3g/PDBTools.jl/docs/src/selections.md

 ```
 Which corresponds to `source`ing each of the macro files in VMD before defining the
 selection with the custom `MYRES` name.

-!!! compat
-    The `select_with_vmd` function was introduced in PDBTools version 0.15.0.

 !!! warning
     VMD uses 0-based indexing and `select_with_vmd` adjusts that.
 However, if